vanya-02/devopswdocker/part1/README.md

 CMD ["-c"]
 ```
 Command used to build the image: `docker build -t docker-clock .`

-Command to run the container `docker run docker-clock`
+Command to run the container: `docker run docker-clock`
 ### Exercise 1.7